cjshelton/blog/_posts/2018-12-01-creating-the-blog.md

 ![Jekyll logo][jekyll-logo]
 ![GitHub Pages logo][github-pages-logo]

 [Jekyll][jekyll-url] is an open source static site generation tool written in Ruby.
 Static site generators like Jekyll simplify the process of building and maintaining static websites.
-Jekyll is also blog-aware, meaning it has features which make the process of creating a blog much easier, since a blog be represented as a series of files served statically over the web.
+Jekyll is also blog-aware, meaning it has features which make the process of creating a blog much easier, since a blog can be represented as a series of files served statically over the web.

 Some of the most useful features of Jekyll I have found include:
 - Support for Markdown and automatic conversion to HTML.
 - Support for SASS and minification out-of-the-box.
-- Front Matter to dynamically apply page content and metadata.
+- Front Matter to set page variables and metadata.
 - Support for Liquid templating to programmtically set page content.
 - Layouts and Includes to avoid page duplication and promote a modular page structure.
 - It is CLI-driven making it easy to create custom scripts and automate your workflow.